 As obvious as it may sound, mold is a big sign that coconut milk has gone bad.
 If there’s any mold in the milk, chuck it in the bin!

-Other signs might be chunks in the milk, black grey or darkened milk, if the milk curdles or if it smells off.
+Other signs might be chunks in the milk, black, grey, or darkened milk, or if the milk curdles or smells off.
 Lastly, if a can looks swollen or bloated, you should get rid of it.

 However, thick milk separation is normal and should not be taken as a sign of spoilt milk!
 Just shake it up (when it’s closed!) or stir it for a few seconds to get the milk back together.

 Unopen cans of coconut milk can stay happily in a cool, dry place such as kitchen cupboards.
 There is no need to freeze unopened cans as it will not really extend the shelf-life.